Survival Guide for Expats: How to Find Child-friendly Serviced Apartments in Bangkok

 After you locate what you feel is the right apartment building for you, the first thing you need to do is contact a salesperson to schedule a tour.
 This person will take you on a tour of the unit and on-site facilities and explain to you the lease terms and required documentation.

-• PROPERTY INSPECTION
+PROPERTY INSPECTION

 Once you have picked your perfect apartment, there are two more steps to consider:

-• PREPARE DOCUMENTATION
+PREPARE DOCUMENTATION

 As an expat, you will need to present your passport and visa when you rent an apartment in Thailand.
-For rental periods that will exceed the validity of a tourist visa (generally anything over two months), you will have to show a temporary residence visa.
+For rental periods that exceed the validity of a tourist visa (generally anything over two months), you will have to show a temporary residence visa.
 Expats working with a registered company in Thailand should have no problem getting the necessary documentation.
 These documents will allow you to easily and securely rent an apartment during your stay in the City of Angels.

-• PLANNING YOUR MOVING
+PLANNING YOUR MOVING

 Bangkok Garden Has Apartments in the Heart of Sathorn